Application Caching using Ehcache

 Extending services that use the Switchable Proxy Binder

-, you will also need to extend the corresponding caching service class and export it through OSGi.
+If you need to extend a service with a bean that uses the SwitchableProxyBinder, you will also need to extend the corresponding caching service class and export it through OSGi.

-extension example, assume that you have already done the following:
+Continuing the RuleService extension example, assume that you have already done the following:

 - Created an

-and declared your new methods. - Created an
+ExtRuleServiceinterface inext-corewhich extendsRuleServiceand declared your new methods. - Created an

-. - Overridden the
+ExtRuleServiceImplclass inext-corewhich implementsExtRuleServiceand extendsRuleServiceImpl. - Overridden the

-Now you need to extend the caching service class and make it visible to the SwitchableProxyBinder
+Now you need to extend the caching service class and make it visible to the SwitchableProxyBinder:

 Create a